 If you’re a startup founder who’s looking for someone to build your team, what do you look for in your first marketing hire?
 It’s a tough question.
 Before you start holding interviews for your first marketing hire, ask yourself this: what is the purpose marketing in the first place?

 What does every (good) marketer do to develop a new brand?
-They spend time (and lots of it) trying to come up with a brilliant and unforgettable name.
+They spend time (and lots of it) trying to come up with a brilliant and unforgettable brand name.
 But despite all that hard work, great brands often die.
 Meanwhile, some brands that eschewed the traditional naming process manage to last decades.
 Is that fair?
-Not

 This post is Part III in series called “How To Pick a Target Market for a B2B Startup.”
 To start at the beginning, click here.
 Marketing guru Regis McKenna once wrote, “marketing people should be on the road half the time–meeting customers, talking to people, building relationships, and seeing where the next product is going.”
 You